stfc/PSyclone/doc/user_guide/psyke.rst

 ..
 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
-Written I. Kavcic, Met Office
+Written by I. Kavcic, Met Office
+..
+Modified by J. Henrichs, Bureau of Meteorology

 .. _psyke: